Hey there all! It’s Fall!

 Most store-bought mulches are okay to use around flowers, but not safe for vegetable plants.
 A good and FREE way to make healthy mulch for your veggie garden is to make it from leaves!
 Stick a collection bag on your mower and dump the shredded contents into your garden.
 As the leaves compost they will provide helpful nutrients for the soil as well as temperature management and water retention.
 This is very important for perennials during the colder months.
 Using leaves for mulch will provide protection and help ensure they are healthy and ready to come back when spring comes.

 3. Keep until Spring

 Your perennials aren’t the only plants that will benefit from a little leafy love.
-Keep a couple bags of that mulch aside somewhere dry until the Spring when you can put it around all your annual veggies to give them a boost!
+Save a couple bags of that mulch for yard maintenance and keep it somewhere dry until the Spring when you can put it around all your annual veggies to give them a boost!
 Add newspaper under that layer of leaves for even better results, especially in your tomato patch!

 4. Make leaf mold